-Snatching is a form of aggression and baby may imitate sooner or later.
-Usually babies don’t play with their toys, instead, they want waste materials of our households and many times they catch hold of items like broomstick, slippers, mop etc. In situations like these, do not snatch from their hands, instead apply trick and handover some other item to your toddler to divert attention.
+Snatching is a form of aggression and the baby may imitate sooner or later.
+Usually, babies don’t play with their toys, instead, they want to waste materials of our households and many times they catch hold of items like broomsticks, slippers, mops etc. In situations like these, do not snatch from their hands, instead apply a trick and hand over some other item to your toddler to divert attention.
 Then remove the unwanted objects from the front of a toddler.

 #5 Do You Scream at Your Toddler?

 While raising a toddler it’s important to remember that, yelling will not do any good to you as well as your baby and at the end of the day, it will make you regret it.
 Try to count 5-8 times before you react to any situation.
 Let your toddler, tear newspaper and magazines, destroy your favourite shade of lipstick, break your favourite pair of glasses, and spill your drinks.
 Who else will do all these, if not a toddler?

 Research studies and even many child psychologists say that the more you shout to your toddler, the more aggressive and stubborn s/he will become.
 Handle child with lots of patience and perseverance and don’t lose temper.
 Remember patience is the key to successful parenting!